LoneSalmon/Active-Directory/README.md

 <p align="center">
   <strong>😨 "Do I even need a Secondary Domain Controller?" 😨</strong>  <br>
   <p align="justify">
     <em>Yes!!
-Adding a secondary domain controller (DC) is essential as it ensures high availability, data redundancy, improved performance, and security in an Active Directory environment.
-While a forest can technically function with just one DC, the recommended practice is to deploy at least two DCs to prevent disruptions caused by hardware failures or maintenance, maintain data integrity, distribute the load, enhance security, and facilitate efficient management and updates.
-Relying solely on a single DC is discouraged due to the potential risks associated with a single point of failure.</em>
+Adding a secondary DC ensures high availability, data redundancy, improved performance, and security in an AD environment.
+While a forest can technically function with just one DC, the recommended practice is to deploy at least two DCs to prevent disruptions caused by hardware failures or maintenance, maintain data integrity, distribute the load, and facilitate efficient management and updates.
+Relying on a single DC is discouraged due to the potential risks associated with a single point of failure.</em>
   </p>
 </p>

 ___

-- Now that we have this out of the way, we'll start by first adding the DC2 VM to our newly established domain:  <br>
+- we'll start by first adding the DC2 VM to our newly established domain:  <br>
   * Go to Server Manager on DC2  <br>
   * Switch to the Local Server Page  <br>
   * Click on either "Computer name" or "Workgroup"  <br>
   * Click on change  <br>
-  * Select "Domain" and add your previously created domain.
-In my case, it's "mustafa.com"  <br>
+  * Select "Domain" and add your domain.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-1.png">
 </p>  <br>

-- Notice that when clicking "Ok" we run into the following error:  <br>
+- Notice that when clicking "OK" we run into the following error:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-2.png">
 </p>  <br>

-- The reason is because our DC1 DNS properties are pointing to Vmwares' Vmnet DNS Service:  <br>
+- The reason is that our DC DNS properties are pointing to VMware's DNS Service.  <br>
 - We will need to configure our DC2 to point to DC1 DNS instead:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-3.png">
 </p>  <br>

-- Once we insert the DNS of our DC1 and try again, we will be prompted to enter a domain Admin User/pass, and DC2 will be migrated to our domain:  <br>
+- Once we insert the DNS of our DC1 and try again, we will be prompted to enter domain Admin credentials:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/2nd-domain-controller-4.png">